ibm-cloud-docs/discovery-data/tutorial-assistant.md

 {: toc-services="discovery-data"}
 {: toc-completion-time="2h"}

-In this tutorial, you will use the {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} services to create a virtual assistant that can answer questions about the entity extractor feature of {{site.data.keyword.discoveryshort}} by using existing product documentation from the IBM Cloud documentation website.
+In this tutorial, you will use the Watson {{site.data.keyword.discoveryshort}} and {{site.data.keyword.conversationshort}} services to create a virtual assistant that can answer questions about the entity extractor feature of {{site.data.keyword.discoveryshort}}.
+The assistant will answer questions by using up-to-date, existing product documentation from the IBM Cloud documentation website.
 {: shortdesc}

 [IBM Cloud]{: tag-ibm-cloud}